- Adopt primal lifestyle per Mark Sisson's Primal Blueprint

 WHY: Casein is the slow-releasing milk protein and helps prevent lean tissue

 catabolism overnight.
-Protein Factory offers a nice flavor that will chocolatize the whole dish.
+Protein Factory offers a nice flavor (when it's in stock) that will chocolatize

-Cinnamon is an amazing antioxidant that also happens to taste fantastic.
-Somehow this gives the entire dish a cinnamon-roll
+Cinnamon is an amazing antioxidant and regulator of blood glucose that also happens to taste fantastic.
+This gives

-flavor.
-It is preferable to actual cinnamon rolls, and I know this for a fact because I tested it on my
+dish a cinnamon-roll flavor.
+It is preferable to actual cinnamon rolls, I actually tested that.

 Now GO TO SLEEP.
 Sleep is absolutely critical and ideally you would